 Since you need to know how to get over unproductively, we’ll emphasize right here that cleaning or rearranging your stuff is a go-to cure.

-Completing a simple task is a way to move forward and get past writer’s block.
+Completing a simple task is another way to move forward and get past writer’s block.

 Taking out the trash, scrambling eggs, and watering plants all have the potential to impact creativity.
 You’ll also be able to scratch a chore off your list.

 Making coffee is a simple and quick task.
 It also leads beautifully to the next item on our list of how to get over writer’s block.